bilgehannevruz/rodrunner/README.md

 ## Documentation

+Comprehensive documentation is available in the `docs` directory and is also hosted on Read the Docs.

+### Online Documentation

+The documentation is hosted on Read the Docs at [https://irods-prefect-workflows.readthedocs.io/](https://irods-prefect-workflows.readthedocs.io/).

+### Local Documentation

-Comprehensive documentation is available in the `docs` directory.
-You can build and view the documentation using MkDocs:
+You can also build and view the documentation locally using MkDocs:

 ```bash
 # Install MkDocs and dependencies